 Some of our clients contact us with a very specific project scope in mind.
-Other clients contact us with some ideas about what the project scope could be, but need professional input to determine affordability, feasibility, etc. If you have not decided on an exact scope when you contact us, we can provide input to help you determine what the scope of the project should be.
+Other clients contact us with some ideas about what the project scope could be, but need professional input to determine feasibility.
+If you have not decided on an exact scope when you contact us, we can provide input to help you determine what the scope of the project could be.
 We also discuss your desired level of finishes at this time.
 At this point, moving forward we would be entering into the Design Contract.

 Based on your desired project scope, ALC creates a suggested budget for the Design and Construction of your project.
-The suggested budget is a detailed breakdown of project costs that represents what we think will be a comfortable budget for the project, given the project scope and your desired level of finishes.
+The suggested budget is a cost range that represents what we think will be a comfortable budget for the project, given the project scope and your desired level of finishes.
 The project scope and budget may be revised multiple times at this stage, to ensure that the scope will meet your needs and that it can be built within your budget.

-After you review our suggested budget, you have the opportunity to add or subtract scopes to suit your needs and budgetary constraints.
+After you review our suggested budget, you have the opportunity to add or subtract scopes to suit your needs.
 We also go over the project scope in greater detail at this time to ensure that all desired scope items are included in the final scope.
 At this point we would enter into the Cost Plus Build Contract.

 The first phase of design documents (drawings) for your project is Schematic Design.
 During schematic design, we create study drawings that illustrate the concepts of the design, including spatial relationships, scale, and form.
 Zoning/Planning requirements and other jurisdictional restrictions are also researched and addressed during this phase of the project.
 At the completion of the Schematic Design phase, the basic floor plans and elevations have been determined.